utexas-bwi/bwi/README.md

 $ sws
 ```

-Next, update pyYAML:
+Install pyYAML:
 ```
 $ pip install -U pyYAML
 ```

-Then you will need to create a password for postgres.
-To do so, run the script below and follow the promts to enter a password that is not empty:
+Then create a password for postgres.
+Run the script below and follow the promts to enter a password that is not empty:
 ```
 $ ./src/bwi_common/knowledge_representation/scripts/configure_postgresql.sh
 ```